Chunkou, Liuyang

 Chunkou Town (淳口镇 (淳口鎮, Chúnkǒu Zhèn)) is a suburban town in Liuyang City, Hunan Province, People's Republic of China.
 According to the 2015 census, it had a population of 66,900 and an area of 233.5 km2.
 It borders Longfu Town in the north, Gugang Town in the east and northeast, Guankou Subdistrict in the southeast, Jiaoxi Township in the south, Beisheng Town in the southwest, and Shashi Town in the west.

 Administrative divisions

-The town is divided into 11 villages and three communities, the following areas:
+The town is divided into 11 villages and three communities, which include the following areas: